Kole Calhoun Preview, Player Props: Guardians vs. Rays

 Kole Calhoun At The Plate

-- Calhoun is batting .273 with five doubles, three home runs and eight walks.
+- Calhoun is hitting .263 with five doubles, three home runs and eight walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.